Zhaolab-GitHub/ZHMolLigGraph/README.md

 * .txt file (the probability to accept/reject decision (0-1))

 ## Contact
-If you have any comments, questions or suggestions about the ZHmol-LigGraph, please contact:
+If you have any comments, questions or suggestions about the ZHMolLigGraph, please contact:
 Yunjie Zhao; E-mail: yjzhaowh@ccnu.edu.cn
 Chengwei Zeng; E-mail: cwzengwuhan@mails.ccnu.edu.cn